yarisvt/tyk-docs/tyk-docs/content/compose-apis/virtual-endpoints.md

 weight: 1
 ---

-> **NOTE**: Virtual endpoints are not available in the Tyk Cloud Edition.

 Virtual endpoints are unique to Tyk.
 With a virtual endpoint, you can plug short JavaScript functions at the end of a Tyk route and have them run when the endpoint is called.
+Virtual endpoints are not available in the Tyk Cloud Edition.

 > **NOTE**: Virtual endpoints and the JSVM middleware share the same API.
 See [JavaScript API](/docs/customise-tyk/plugins/javascript-middleware/javascript-api/) for more details.